spinnaker-hackathon/gardening/README.md

     - April 8, 4:00-8:00 PM PST - Open Office Hours @ Armory

 ## What activities can I expect to find at the April event?
-Teams will meet during work blocks, and should hack on Spinnaker projects for as much time as they like between Kickoff and Show & Tell.
+Teams will meet during work blocks and work on Spinnaker projects for as much time as they like between Kickoff and Show & Tell.

+Are you new to Spinnaker?
+There are other oppurtunities to join the community.
 A Spinnaker training track will offer sessions during this time, as an alternative.
 Lunchtime speaker panels will offer Spinnaker and software delivery wisdom.
 The Docs SIG will host an activity channel for building Spinnaker.io resources.
-If you would like to host an activity, speak up in __#gardening-general__.
+If you want to host an activity, speak up in __#gardening-general__.

 ### Hackathon Schedule
-*Hint: These times are PST.
-At the end of your US workday, try passing work to teammates in Asia Pacific or UK/Europe so they can move the project forward during their daytime hours*
+*Hint: The times are for the Pacific Time Zone (GMT -7).
+At the end of your workday, try passing work to teammates in a different time zone so that they can move the project forward during their daytime hours*

-__look out for optional break channel events to be added to this schedule, or propose your own in #gardening-general!__
+__Look out for optional break channel events to be added to this schedule, or propose your own in #gardening-general!__

 #### Day One
 |Time PST|Activity|